PowerMechGuy/Android-Calculator/README.md

 8. Right to left display.
 9. Large buttons.

-So far it is: unstable.
+So far it is: STABLE

 Fixed compound calculation instability.

+All errors have been dealt with.
+Num is no longer initialized as null.
+App no longer crashes.

  Most recent edit: September 27, 2018.